IdeasOnCanvas/AppReceiptValidator/README.md

 An iOS and macOS library intended for dealing with App Store receipts, offering basic local retrieval, validation and parsing of receipt files.

-[AppReceiptValidator](https://en.wikipedia.org/wiki/Hecate) is the goddess of magic, crossroads, ghosts, and necromancy.

 ## Integration with Carthage